isabella232/dde-handsonlab/step5/README.md

 # Link Extractor: Step 5 - Using Kubernetes Locally

 In Step 4 we started using Docker App locally against a 1 node Docker Swarm cluster to see how we can package our new microservice based application.
-Docker Desktop Enterprise actually ships with 2 container orchestrators in the box.
-Docker Swarm and Kubernetes.
-In this step we will use a new packaged micro service with Kubernetes.
+Docker Desktop Enterprise actually ships with 2 container orchestrators in the box: **Docker Swarm** and **Kubernetes**.
+In this step we will use a new packaged microservice with Kubernetes.

 ## Try it out

 1) To enable Kubernetes on Docker Desktop Enterprise, *right-click* the whale in the system tray, and click *Settings*.
 Click *Kubernetes* on the left hand navigation bar.
 Tick *Enable Kubernetes* and finally *apply*.

    > Note this may take 1 or 2 minutes for Kubernetes to start.

      ![]( ./images/image1.png)

    To verify that Kubernetes is running successfully, we can use the Kubernetes command line tool `kubectl` which is installed by Docker Desktop Enterprise.

    ```powershell
    > kubectl get nodes